TanmayBhilkar/SDLC_AUG_TEAM_7/3_implementation/README.md

 # To implement this project,follow the below steps.

-1. Open the terminal in the loctaion of the implemtation folder.
+1. Open the terminal in the location of the implementation  folder.

 2. Run the command "make" to build the project.